 How long is the program?

-This is a 60-day session program that takes a little over 12 weeks.
+This is a 60-day session program that takes a little over 12 weeks followed by a bonus 2-week CNA license exam test prep class.
 There are 62 hours called the “didactic” or theory portion – online training which covers topics needed to be a successful Nursing Assistant.
 These hours will be live lectures held virtually.
 Students will also participate in 100 hours of clinical training at an Adventist Health facility.
 Following completion of the first nine modules or two weeks of online classes (approximately 18 hours of theory), the students then begin the clinical skills portion of the required 100 hours of training at the SNF.
 The remainder of the classroom/theory modules are taught concurrently with the clinical skills portion.
+After the formal class is completed, there is a bonus 2-week CNA exam test prep course to assist in preparing for the NNAAP exam.

 Can I become a CNA if I use Marijuana?